 Website SEO at scale

-Thanks to years of SEO practitioners, SEO analysis and on- and off-page practices exist as a body of tested and proven work–and continue to be addressed using every new technology.
-As a result of this work, numerous tools now use ML to automate the process, tracking hundreds of ranking indicators and identifying which variables—tags, metadata, page types–should be modified to increase the visibility, ranking, and overall success of web-enabled businesses.
-Moz, Ahrefs, SEMrush do the work of multiple SEO resources, automating processes for tagging, evaluating titles, determining which factors are impacting the bounce rate, etc. Even preparation for voice search, a quickly rising percentage of queries, uses ML for optimizing a website for the most successful voice search queries.
+Thanks to years of knowledge sharing from SEO practitioners, SEO analysis, and on- and off-page practices can be addressed using new technology.
+As a result of this work, numerous tools now use ML to automate some processes, tracking hundreds of ranking indicators and identifying which variables—tags, metadata, page types–should be modified to increase the visibility, ranking, and overall success of web-enabled businesses.
+Even preparation for voice search, a quickly rising percentage of queries, uses ML for optimizing a website for the most successful voice search queries.
 Using the available tools that integrate AI and ML into their engines provides a significant boost to SEO practices and corresponding results.

 Almost anyone shopping online or streaming entertainment has made decisions based on a recommendation engine.
 Netflix depends on these algorithms to curate recommendations for viewers, Amazon used the technology as a key differentiator when it began and gains significant revenue from it now, and Spotify’s recommendation engine is a core part of its model.
 The benefits to online businesses go beyond the personalization now expected by savvy customers.
 Engines that use customer-specific data to curate offerings in real or nearly real-time are constantly improving their customer “fit”–the more a customer interacts, the more closely the business tailors the suggestions, offerings, deals, and experience.
 Such constantly improving customer alignment and overall UX drives retention.
 Of course, e-commerce businesses drive significant revenue when able to accurately identify interests and match the customer to the product.
 In the latest published figures (2013), Amazon was realizing 35% of its revenue from recommended products.